WebAssembly/spec/document/metadata/code/binary.rst

    \end{array}
 .. index:: ! code metadata section

-Where *funcpos* is the byte offset of the annotation starting from the beginning of the function body, and *data* is a further payload, whose content depends on the type *T*.
+Where *funcpos* is the byte offset of the annotation starting from the beginning of the function body, and *data* is a further payload, whose content depends on the format *T*.

 *code metadata function* entries must appear in order of increasing *function id*, and duplicate id values are not allowed. *code metadata item* entries must appear in order of increasing *instruction offset*, and duplicate offset values are not allowed.